 HUMANITIES (Minimum 20 quarter/14 semester units minimum) Choose a minimum of three areas from: history, literature, philosophy, foreign language, art/music appreciation/history.
 Included in this minimum must be 4 quarter units of religion per year of attendance at an SDA college/university.

-Intro/General to Chemistry with a lab - One year sequence
+Intro/General to Chemistry with a lab (one class)

 Intro or General Physics with a lab

 Human Anatomy & Physiology with labs (2complete classes)

 A minimum of 12 quarter units to include:

 Introduction to Sociology

 Anthropology requirement is fulfilled in the Bachelor's program when students take Portfolio I & II